 \section{Conclusion}

-In this paper, we present a theoretical framework for computing the phonon scattering rate and the e-ph thermal conductivity in 2D Dirac crystals.
+In this paper, we present a theoretical framework for computing the phonon scattering rate and the e-ph thermal conductivity in 2D Dirac crystals for in-plane phonons.
 To this end, we derive an accurate expression of the e-ph interactions for acoustical phonons with short-dispersive energy wavelengths necessary for studying the thermal properties of 2D Dirac crystals.
 We then derive the phonon scattering rate and the e-ph thermal conductivity for the 3-particle process.
+Additionally, our research explores the impact of Umklapp scattering on the e-ph thermal conductivity of 2D Dirac crystals at elevated temperatures and the complex interplay between e-ph thermal conduction and phonon lifetimes across different 2D Dirac crystals.
 Our findings demonstrate a distinction between metals and 2D Dirac crystals in terms of the considered processes.
 While metals focus solely on the e-ph decay and the creation of a new electron, EP-E*, in the 3-particle process, 2D Dirac crystals necessitate the inclusion of processes involving electron decay and the creation of a new electron and phonon, E-E*P*.
 Our study reveals that at elevated temperatures and low Fermi energies, the E-E*P* process has the potential to partially or entirely nullify the EP-E* process.
 Consequently, it becomes imperative to investigate higher-order e-ph interactions in order to comprehend the overall dynamics accurately.
-Ultimately, our findings demonstrate the impact of the 4-particle process, EP-E*P*, on both phonon scattering rate and electron-phonon thermal conductivity.
+Ultimately, our findings demonstrate the impact of the 4-particle process, EP-E*P*, on both phonon scattering rate and e-ph thermal conductivity.